andreamoro-git/BM-Spatial-SIR/README.md

 ### Memory and Runtime Requirements

 Most simulations take minutes to run on a standard (2020) desktop.
 The simulation of the model with city twice the size of the benchmark model may take a 1-2 hours depending on model parameters.
-We run 20 replications of each simulation using the multiprocessing package running 6 simulations in parallel.
-Depending on hardware, runtime can be reduced by increasing the value of the nprocs variable.
+We run 20 replications of each simulation using the multiprocessing package running 7 simulations in parallel.
+Depending on hardware, runtime can be reduced by increasing the value of the processors variable.

-Simulation data is saved in pickle format under output/

-Figures from such data are generated in seconds (each)
+Figures from saved simulation data are generated in minutes

 #### Summary

-Approximate time needed to reproduce the analyses on a standard 2020 quad-core desktop machine: 10 hours The execution time can be shortened by reducing the number of replications of each simulation (variable nboots in each simulation) or increasing the number of processors.
+Approximate time needed to reproduce the analyses on a standard 2020 quad-core desktop machine with 4 cores / 8 threads: 10-12 hours
+The execution time can be shortened by reducing the number of replications of each simulation (variable nboots in each simulation) or increasing the number of processors (variable processors).

 #### Details